rahulranjansah/pizzaterminal/README.md

 # pizzaterminal
-Project ordering pizza from terminal using Domino's API by @techwithtim &amp; @ggrammar
+Project ordering pizza from terminal using Domino's API inspired by @techwithtim &amp; @ggrammar